 The holidays can cause large amounts of stress for people caring for elderly parents.
-In addition to caregiving duties, during the holdiays, you can now add shopping, holiday parties and family gatherings to a never-ending to-do list.
+In addition to caregiving duties, this time of year also adds shopping, holiday parties and family gatherings to your growing to-do list.

 1. Take a Break